bdidk235/Animals-and-Others/README.md

-# Animals-and-Others
+# Animals and Others!
 Welcome to Animals and Others, Fun Learning experience for experienced people!
 You don't need programming skills, this is about animals after all.

-Open-source learning material for education and learning, by an unprofessional person who just learned how to make a github repo.
+Open-source learning material for education and learning, by an idiot who just learned how to make a github repo.

+What does it mean?
+- Animal (Scientific Name)
+- Others (What it does)

+Animals (I know):
+- Dog (Canis lupus familiaris)
+- Cat (Felis catus)
+- Cow (Bos taurus)
+- Pig (Sus)
+- Lion (Panthera leo)
+- Tiger (Panthera tigris)

+Others:
+- Computer
+- Folder